University of Cape Town

 An endowment is an investment fund that provides income to the university to supplement its grant from government and its income from student fees.
 Not all SA universities have endowments, but UCT has one of the biggest endowments in South Africa, worth R7–8 billion, alongside Wits, Stellenbosch and UNISA.
 UCT’s endowment is part-managed by the arms-length UCT Foundation, whose trustees are not publicly listed or known to us.
 Different portions of the endowment are allocated to different fund managers, such as Allan Gray and Coronation, neither of which are responsive on climate issues.

 UCT’s finances are overseen by:

 - On a day-to-day basis, the Joint Investment Committee (a rather secretive body; we cannot find out who serves on it).
 The JIC answers to:

 - Council, UCT’s highest decision-making body.

-- The new University Panel on Responsible Investment (established as a result of our lobbying), chaired by Professor Tom Moultrie, which will in theory advise the JIC on how to modify its practices to incorporate responsible investment considerations.
+- The new University Panel on Responsible Investment (established in 2018 as a result of our lobbying), chaired by Professor Tom Moultrie, which will in theory advise the JIC on how to modify its practices to incorporate responsible investment considerations.